you3quan2/youquan-blog/_posts/2020-04-07-create-masterpage-aspnet-web.md

 Repeat this for other pages, but change the content of the heading accordingly (e.g. This is my PROFILE page.).

 ## Set the Start Page and Run Our Project
 Commonly, a web site always start with the **Home** page.
-Hence, whenever we test our web project, we would like to firs start with this page.
+Hence, whenever we test our web project, we would like to first start with this page.
 To do this, right click on the Home page file - `Home.aspx` and select **Set As Start Page**.
 Now, run the project and test the navigation bar, which should lead you to different pages.

 ![]({{ site.baseurl }}/images/blog3_allpages.png)